towerviewhealth/securitypolicies/source/sections/systems_access_policy.md

 ## Employee Termination Procedures

 * The Human Resources Department (or other designated department), users, and their supervisors are required to notify the Security Officer upon completion and/or termination of access needs and facilitating completion of the “Termination Checklist".
+* Notification of termination must occur within 1 day of termination.
 * The Human Resources Department, users, and supervisors are required to notify the IS Help Desk to terminate a user’s access rights if there is evidence or reason to believe the following (these incidents are also reported on an incident report and is filed with the Privacy Officer):
 	* The user has been using their access rights inappropriately;
 	* A user’s password has been compromised (a new password may be provided to the user if the user is not identified as the individual compromising the original password);